megzz24/BMI-calculator/README.md

 This simple tool helps you to calculate your Body Mass Index (BMI), a measure of body fat based on your weight and height.

-## 🌞How to Use

-- Enter your height.
-- Enter your weight.
-- Click **Calculate**.
-- View your BMI result.

 ## 📊BMI Categories
 - **Underweight**: BMI < 18.5
 - **Normal weight**: BMI 18.5 - 25